neecholai/react-jobly/README.md

 To deploy to prod, make sure you have access to the heroku account and from the root of the repository run

-`git subtree push --prefix backend heroku master`
+`git subtree push --prefix backend heroku-backend master`

 ## Getting Started with the frontend